DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Two things move this price the most.
-The first is the funeral director you choose, since their professional fee can differ by hundreds for near-identical work, and the national chains tend to sit above local independents.
-The second is the crematorium fee, which is set locally and can be much higher in one town than the next.
-On top of that sit the choices you make on the day, like the coffin, the cars, the flowers and whether you add embalming, all of which are yours to keep or cut.
+The first is which funeral director you choose.
+Ownership matters here: some are independent, often family-run and rooted in one area for years, while others belong to a national chain with the same pricing structure repeated across many branches.
+Their professional fee can differ by hundreds of pounds for near-identical work, and chains tend to sit above local independents on price.
+The second is the crematorium fee, which is set locally by whoever runs that crematorium and can be much higher in one town than the next, with no consistent link to the quality of the service you get.
+On top of both sit the choices you make on the day, like the coffin, the cars, the flowers, and whether you add embalming.
+All of those are yours to keep or cut, and none of them change what you are legally required to have.

 How to pay less

-- Collect the Standardised Price List from at least three funeral directors, mixing chains and independents.
+- Collect the Standardised Price List from at least three funeral directors, mixing national chains and local independents.

-- Ask about an earlier or off-peak crematorium slot, as some charge less outside the busiest late-morning times.
+- Ask about an earlier or off-peak crematorium slot, since some charge less outside the busiest late-morning times.

-- Choose a simpler coffin, since the markup on wood and finishes is high.
+- Choose a simpler coffin, because the markup on wood and finishes is high.

-- Decline the limousine and let the family use their own cars.
+- Decline the limousine and let the family use their own cars instead.

-- Arrange the celebrant or minister yourself if you feel able, rather than through the director.
+- Arrange the celebrant or minister yourself if you feel up to it, rather than paying the director to do it for you.

-- Ask the director to quote their fee separately from disbursements, so you can see what you are really paying them for.
+- Ask the director to quote their own fee separately from disbursements, so you can see exactly what you are paying them for versus what is simply being passed through.

 Common questions